cometbft/cometbft/docs/architecture/adr-101-data-companion-pull-api.md

 The following metrics are proposed to be added to monitor the health of the interaction between a node and its data companion:

-- `grpc_pruning_service_retain_height` - The current retain height as requested
+- `pruning_service_block_retain_height` - The current block retain height as
+  requested by the pruning service.
+- `pruning_service_block_results_retain_height` - The current block results
-  by the pruning service.
-This can give operators insight into how the data companion is affecting pruning.
+  retain height as requested by the pruning service.

 Other metrics may be proposed as part of the non-privileged gRPC API that could assist operators in understanding the health of the interaction with the data